deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 He had a good several hours before the jump back, and another couple after that before he had to be back for Noma’s first Taking.
 She’d been traded into his tribe early in the spring from far away, and had been living with one of the older women (and near Vemik’s hut) for her protection, until she was ready.
 Now, she was becoming a woman, and it was a Given-Man’s duty to teach new women the strength of men, because nobody else could be trusted to do it without maybe Giving a dangerous hurt.

-The Humans all joked about the People being incurably horny *‘swole-monkeys,’* but this wasn’t about muscle and fucking, not really.
+The Humans all joked about the People being incurably horny *"swole-monkeys,"* but this wasn’t about muscle and fucking, not really.
 Well, okay, yes it was.
 But it was *important,* because...well, Humans mostly weren’t *built* to fuck as powerfully as the People, so they didn’t understand in their breath how much it mattered to teach it properly.
 Big strong cocks with big strength behind them meant good fucking was an important life-skill, both in the Giving and Taking.
 An *important* one, like spear-making, sewing, hunting and tracking, cooking and preserving.
 Big hurts could come if any of those were done poorly!
 Or writing, nowadays.
 A tribe that didn’t teach *life* to its young people—*all* of life---had failed them.

 Vemik had learned how true that was with Tilly.
 She was...soft.
 Tough too, but… well, *small,* and that made her so *delightfully* tight around his cock, it took everything in him to be the right kind of careful.
 If Vemik hadn’t been a good, practiced lover that first night, he’d hate to imagine what terrible Taking he might have done.
 But with patience, and lots of attention…